 Alvin H. Danenberg, DDS • Nutritional Periodontist

-Claire came to my office several years ago with severe swollen gums and pain.
+Emma came to my office several years ago with severe swollen gums and pain.
 But, it wasn’t from dental plaque or any systemic disease that could be identified medically.
 Turns out that her mouth eruptions were completely related to her stress – her intense and debilitating psychological stress.
 Once the stress was totally eliminated, her mouth lesions went away.
-Amazing!
-I wrote about her in this article.

 What really works for psychological stress?
 What has been proven to de-stress your stress without drugging you up?
 Here are 11 proven ideas, which are great starting points:

 - Be present.
 It boils down to one-on-one.
 Focus on the moment – not on the past or on the future – just on the moment.
 For example, if you have an important task you need to accomplish, you can stress out because you think there are a million other things waiting to be done.
 Or you can be present and focus completely on that task.
 Be present one-on-one – you and that one task.
 When you’re done, you can move on to the next task.
 Then practice, practice, practice until “being present” becomes a habit.

 - Just say, “NO!”
 If you are stressed because you feel forced to do more than you physically and emotionally want to handle, then don’t.
 Just say, “No!”
 Limit and prioritize your time to do those things you want and need to do.

 - Avoid those people who stress you out.
 There may be some people that put pressures on you, and these people may not be important in your life.
 If this is the case, then avoid them.

 - Reduce your dependence on the news.
 Constant news on TV and other media can be upsetting and depressing.
 If these sources create undue stress, then stop watching or listening to them.
 Get the news you need, but don’t inundate yourself with it.